net-commons/common-logging/readme.txt

-Common.Logging 2.0 (March 10 2009)
+﻿Common.Logging 2.0 (March 10 2009)
 ---------------------------------------------------------
 http://netcommon.sf.net/

 1. INTRODUCTION

 Provides a simple logging abstraction to switch between different logging implementations.
 There is current support for log4net (1.2.10 and 1.2.9), NLog, Enterprise Library logging 3.1 and Enterprise Library logging 4.1.
 Additionally Common.Logging comes with a set of base classes making integration of any log system a breeze.

 2. KNOWN ISSUES